 Institute for Research in the Social Sciences

 The IRiSS Fellows Program draws together Stanford faculty from multiple departments to explore cutting-edge research questions with the goal of creating and communicating new knowledge through research publications and in the classroom.
 Fellows can apply to work on an individual or small group project.
-There is some bias toward faculty projects that bring together faculty from different disciplines to take advantage of the interdisciplinary environment that IRiSS fosters, but exceptions can be made.
+There is some bias toward faculty projects that bring together faculty from different disciplines to take advantage of the interdisciplinary environment that IRiSS fosters.